vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 Ones you did it your can be proud of yourself and love it every time you use it!

 Steps to take:
-* Get online inspiration how you want it to look like.
+* Get online inspiration what you want it to look like.
 * The best way to start is to get all the official sizes of each room.
 * Then draw all the walls and place the doors and windows in it.
 * Then add the furniture to each room.